baobabprince/streets_name_id/README.md

-cond# Street Name Synonym Mapper
+# Street Name Synonym Mapper

-This project provides a comprehensive pipeline to map street names from OpenStreetMap (OSM) to their official LAMAS IDs, leveraging fuzzy matching, topological analysis, and an optional AI-driven resolution for ambiguous cases.
-The system is designed to handle variations in street names, including abbreviations and synonyms, by using an official government data source that includes synonym information.
+This project provides a comprehensive pipeline to map street names from OpenStreetMap (OSM) to their official LAMAS (Central Bureau of Statistics) IDs.
+It leverages fuzzy matching, topological analysis, and a two-tier AI resolution system (Local AI + Cloud AI) to handle variations in street names, abbreviations, and synonyms.

 ## Features

 - **Automated Data Fetching:** Downloads the latest street data from both OSM and the official Israeli government data portal (data.gov.il).
-- **Intelligent Normalization:** Standardizes street names by expanding abbreviations (e.g., 'שד' -> 'שדרות') and cleaning punctuation to ensure consistent comparisons.
+- **Intelligent Normalization:** Standardizes street names by expanding abbreviations (e.g., 'שד' -> 'שדרות') and cleaning punctuation.
-- **Fuzzy Matching:** Utilizes fuzzy logic to identify potential matches between OSM and LAMAS street names, even when they are not identical.
+- **Fuzzy Matching:** Utilizes fuzzy logic to identify potential matches between OSM and LAMAS street names.
-- **Topological Context:** Builds an adjacency map of connected streets from OSM to provide geographical context, which can help in resolving ambiguous matches.
+- **Topological Context:** Builds an adjacency map of connected streets to provide geographical context for resolving ambiguous matches.
-- **Synonym Integration:** Leverages a LAMAS data source that includes official street name synonyms, significantly improving match rates.
-- **AI-Powered Resolution (Optional):** For complex cases, the pipeline can consult a generative AI model (Google's Gemini) to make a final decision based on all available context.
-- **Caching:** Caches downloaded data to speed up subsequent runs and reduce redundant API calls.
-- **Exportable Results:** Saves the final mapping and intermediate analysis files to CSV for easy inspection and use in other systems.
+- **Two-Tier AI Resolution:**
+    - **Local AI:** Uses a local embedding/reasoning model (if available) for fast, free resolution of ambiguous cases.
+    - **Cloud AI (Gemini):** Falls back to Google's Gemini model for complex cases if local resolution fails or is disabled.
+- **Batch Processing:** Supports parallel processing of multiple settlements with robust error handling.
+- **Visual Reports:** Generates interactive HTML maps showing matched/unmatched streets and diagnostic statistics.

 ## Logic and Methodology

-The pipeline operates in a series of sequential steps to achieve a high-quality mapping:
+The pipeline operates in a series of sequential steps:

-1.  **Data Acquisition:**
+1.  **Data Acquisition:** Fetches official street codes from LAMAS and street geometries from OSM.
-    *   Fetches all official street names and their synonyms from the `data.gov.il` API.
-This data includes a unique `official_code` for each street, which serves as the LAMAS ID.
-    *   Fetches all street geometries for a specified city (e.g., "בית שאן") from OpenStreetMap using the Overpass API.

-2.  **Preprocessing and Normalization:**
-    *   Both the OSM and LAMAS street names are passed through a normalization function.
-This function expands common abbreviations (like `שד`, `רח`, `כי`), removes punctuation, and standardizes whitespace.
-This ensures that, for example, "שד' רוטשילד" and "שדרות רוטשילד" are treated as identical.
+2.  **Preprocessing:** Normalizes street names in both datasets (standardizing abbreviations, removing punctuation).

-3.  **Topological Analysis:**
+3.  **Topological Analysis:** Builds a graph of connected streets in OSM to understand neighbor relationships.
-    *   The pipeline analyzes the OSM data to understand which streets are connected to each other.
-It builds an "adjacency map" (a dictionary where each key is a street ID and the value is a list of adjacent street IDs).
-This map provides crucial geographic context for resolving ambiguities later.

 4.  **Candidate Matching:**
-    *   For each street in the OSM dataset, the system performs a fuzzy match against all LAMAS streets in the same city.
-    *   It calculates a weighted similarity score based on several fuzzy matching algorithms.
-    *   Matches with a very high score (>= 98) are marked as **'CONFIDENT'**.
-    *   Matches with a good but not perfect score (80-98) are marked as **'NEEDS_AI'**.
-    *   Streets with no good matches are marked as **'MISSING'**.
+    - **Confident:** Exact or high-score fuzzy matches (>= 98).
+    - **Needs AI:** Ambiguous matches (score 80-98) sent for further resolution.
+    - **Missing:** Streets with no plausible candidates in the official registry.

-5.  **AI Resolution (Optional):**
+5.  **AI Resolution:**
-    *   If enabled, all streets marked as 'NEEDS_AI' are sent to a generative AI model.
+    - Streets marked 'NEEDS_AI' are first checked by the Local AI resolver.
+    - If unresolved, they are sent to the Gemini API (if key provided).
-    *   A detailed prompt is constructed, including the OSM street name, its adjacent streets (from the topology map), and the list of potential LAMAS candidates with their fuzzy scores.
+    - The AI is given the street name, its neighbors, and the list of official candidates to make a decision.
-    *   The AI is instructed to act as a GIS expert and return the single best LAMAS ID or 'None' if no candidate is a clear match.

-6.  **Final Merging and Output:**
-    *   The system combines the 'CONFIDENT' matches with the successful AI-resolved matches to create the final mapping.
-    *   This final mapping, along with intermediate dataframes, is saved to the `data/` directory.
+6.  **Reporting:** Merges results and generates CSV reports and HTML visualizations.

 ## Installation